bovirus/adbtools2/README.md

 # Firmware modification kit

-In the folder `mod-kit` there are a couple of scripts and support files to modify an official firmware with another that includes our modifications.
+In the folder `mod-kit` there are a couple of scripts and support files to modify an official firmware with another that includes custom modifications.

-The scripts allow to extract the root file system from the official firmware, apply our patches on this file system, overwrite exiting files or add new files to the file system and then generate a new unsigned firmware file that can be loaded into the router using the `hack-script.sh` and the procedure to become root described above.
+The scripts allow to extract the root file system from the official firmware, apply custom patches, overwrite exiting files or add new files to the file system and then generate a new unsigned firmware file that can be loaded into the router using the `hack-script.sh` and the procedure to become root described above.

 Current implementation has the following limitations (some of them will be removed in future releases):

-* only the DVA-5592_A1_WI_20180405.sig firmware can be modified (firmware for the device D-Link DVA-5592 ditributed in Italy by Wind)
+* only the DVA-5592_A1_WI_20180405.sig firmware can be modified (firmware for the device D-Link DVA-5592 distributed in Italy by Wind)

-* new root file image, incorporating our modifications, must not be greater than current root file image size
+* new root file system image, incorporating custom modifications, must not be greater than current root file image size

 * runs only on Linux (this limitation will not be removed in future releases)